Free Kitchen Hacks eBook

 Looking for a treat to welcome in your favorite season, but exhausted every pumpkin recipe on the internet?
 This Vegan Apple Cake with Streusel Topping is your new Fall favorite!

-It’s just so easy to eat.
+I love a delicious apple recipe in the Fall (this Brie and Apple Grilled cheese is on REPEAT for lunch!), and this cake is just so easy to eat.
 It’s moist and fluffy with a crunchy top and highlights the apple so beautifully.
 I’m not obsessed.
 YOU’RE obsessed!

 AND your kitchen is about to smell like a Fall Harvest without having to buy one of those over-the-top, almost offensive-to-your-nostrils cinnamon brooms.